RESEARCH STARTER

 1837Choctaw Academy, the first manual labor school, is organized by Colonel Richard Johnson in Scott County, Kentucky.

-1867A Peace Commission appointed by President Ulysses Grant calls for assimilation and specifically for the extinguishing of Indian languages.
+1867A Peace Commission appointed by President Ulysses Grant calls for assimilation and specifically for the extinguishing of American Indian languages.

 1884Haskell Institute is established at Lawrence, Kansas.